Pine Camp Tuberculosis Hospital

-Pine Camp Hospital originally opened as Pine Camp Home for Consumptives, on 28 Nov 1910.
-It operated as a tuberculosis hospital from 1910 to 1957.
-The complex is located on Old Brook Road, near Ginter Park in Richmond, Virginia.
-Over time the original structures were replaced with a two-story Central Building (1932) and a one-story, Bungalow-style Administration Building (1932).
+Pine Camp Tuberculosis Hospital is a historic hospital complex located in Richmond, Virginia.
+Opened originally as the Pine Camp Home for Consumptives in 1910, over time the original structures were replaced with a two-story Central Building and a one-story, Bungalow-style Administration Building, both built in 1932.
 Both buildings are constructed of structural tile covered with plaster.
 Also on the property is a contributing one-story, stuccoed masonry laundry and garage building (1922).
 After 1957 the property was converted for use as a recreation center.

 The site was listed on the National Register of Historic Places in 2003.